microsoft/AzureTrailblazerAcademy/month2/labs/lab_data/README.md

     ![Configuring the Aggregate Transformation to a Mapping Data Flow in Azure Data Factory](images/M07-E03-T03-img11.png)

     These are the 4 expressions shown in the previous screenshot.
-YOu can use those to copy and paste in the **Aggregates** section above:
+You can use those to copy and paste in the **Aggregates** section above:

     ```
     avg(toInteger({Rotten Tomato}))